 Merkava is completed.
-Merkava main battle tank is simply a successor to British Centurion which they used for many years, Mk3 is a version upgrade of Mk1 that was placed in 1979.
+Merkava’s main battle tank is simply a successor to British Centurion which they used for many years, Mk3 is a version upgrade of Mk1 that was placed in 1979.
 Both the turret and the body are newly designed and equipped with a 120mm glide cannon.
 Formally adopted in 1990.
-Mk3D adopted a modular type armor on the side of the turret to improve the defensive power of the whole circumference, it’s useful for urban battle.
+Mk3D adopted a modular type of armor on the side of the turret to improve the defensive power of the whole circumference, it’s useful for urban battle.

-Hezbollah’s RPG rocket attack caused a major damage in the Lebanese Civil War, but assisting the structure of the vehicle seems that the crew death and injury rate was much less than the vehicle’s one.
+Hezbollah’s RPG rocket attack caused major damage in the Lebanese Civil War, but assisting the structure of the vehicle seems that the crew death and injury rate was much less than the vehicle’s one.
 The confidence of tank soldiers against Merkava is quite high.
 First of all, is it a death flag to thrust into an urban area with a tank?

 Hobby Boss’s Merkava, this kit is a very labor-intensive assembly.
 There were a couple of big problems, but the detail is fine and very good looking!!
 If you don’t take the time to assemble the caterpillar and the chain curtain, you will be able to complete it smoother.